Ripper Crew: Arrest and convictions

 Thomas Kokoraleis was convicted of murder and rape in the death of Lorraine Borowski.
 As a reward for his detailed confession, he was sentenced to life in prison without parole.
-On appeal, Thomas's rape conviction was reversed and he won a new trial on his murder conviction.
+On appeal, Thomas's rape conviction was reversed, and he won a new trial on his murder conviction.
 Rather than face a retrial, Thomas pleaded guilty to Borowski's murder in exchange for a 70-year sentence.
 Charges in the murder of Linda Sutton were dismissed as part of the plea agreement.
-Thomas was scheduled to be paroled on September 30, 2017, but was denied release after he failed to find an approved place to live.
+Thomas was scheduled to be paroled on September 30, 2017, but was denied release after he did not find an approved place to live.
 He was released from prison on March 29, 2019.
-As of June 30, 2019, Thomas lives at Wayside Cross Ministries at 215 E. New York St. in Aurora, Illinois.
-In an interview with WBBM-TV, Thomas proclaimed his innocence, saying "Everybody thinks I’m a monster.
-I’m not a monster."
+In an interview with WBBM-TV, Thomas proclaimed his innocence, saying, "Everybody thinks I'm a monster.
+I'm not a monster."
+As of August 2024, Kokoraleis resided in Peoria, Illinois.

 At the time of his arrest, Thomas Kokoraleis was a painter with no criminal record.
 He was described as having a "borderline range of intellect", with an IQ of 75.

 David Gecht

+Robin Gecht's son David was one of dozens of people who were wrongly convicted based on misconduct by Chicago police detective Reynaldo Guevara.
+The misconduct included coercing false confessions through violence and coercing false identifications from witnesses.

-In March 1999, Robin Gecht's son, 18-year-old David Gecht, was charged with first degree murder for the gang-related killing of Roberto Cruz, 35, on January 29, 1999, in northwest Chicago.
+In March 1999, 18-year-old David was charged with first-degree murder for the gang-related killing of Roberto Cruz, 35, on January 29, 1999, in northwest Chicago.
 Two other men, 19-year-old Richard Kwil and 27-year-old Ruben Hernandez, were also charged.

-David Gecht, the triggerman, was convicted of first degree murder and sentenced to 45 years in prison.
-He has a projected parole date of March 2, 2044.
+He was convicted of first-degree murder and sentenced to 45 years in prison.
+He was serving his sentences at Pontiac Correctional Center.

-Richard Kwil, a lookout, was convicted of first degree murder and sentenced to 30 years in prison.
-He has a projected parole date of March 1, 2029.

-Ruben Hernandez, who planned and coordinated the shooting, was convicted of first degree murder and sentenced to 60 years in prison.
-He has a projected parole date of December 12, 2059.

-All three men are serving their sentences at Pontiac Correctional Center.

-On May 25, 2022, David Gecht was granted a new trial.
-David Gecht was released on july 18, 2022, after the prosecution dismissed the case.
-The Gecht case was one of several on retrial after severe misconduct by former Chicago police detectives.
+On May 25, 2022, Gecht was granted a new trial.
+On July 18, 2022, he was officially exonerated.
+In March 2023, Gecht filed a federal civil rights lawsuit against the city of Chicago and Cook County and Guevara seeking compensation for his wrongful conviction.
+In October 2024, Cook County settled the lawsuit for $3.1 million.